S-C-A-N/SCANsat/README.md

 **SCANsat** will scan celestial bodies for resources using the new stock resource system.

+With default resource scanning options enabled the SCANsat resource map will automatically update as soon as a **stock resource scan** is completed.
+> ![][resource-instant]

 Resource scans are initiated in the same way as any other scan.
 In this case they use the stock **Orbital Survey Scanner**.
 > ![][resource-scanner]